 “I appreciated the time with the President.
 I appreciate the conversation.
 I look forward to working together to deliver that affordability for New Yorkers”.

-On being called 'fascist' by Mamdani
+On being called fascist by Mamdani

 The Mayor-elect had been critical of Trump in his fiery election speeches, calling him a despot and saying that if anyone can show a nation betrayed by Donald Trump how to defeat him, it is the city that gave rise to him.

-To this, one reporter questioned if he is affirming that Trump is a fascist.
+To this, one reporter asked if he is affirming that Trump is a fascist.
 As Mamdani was about to respond, Trump said, “That's ok.
 You can just say yes.
 It's easier than explaining it.
 I don't mind”.